The FDA does not recommend taking methotrexate while pregnant. We’ll cover its safety issues and some alternatives.

 It reduces inflammation caused by RA by weakening your immune system.
 This action can help prevent further joint damage and ease the symptoms caused by your RA.

 There are good reasons for the severe restrictions on methotrexate use during pregnancy.
 Using methotrexate while you’re pregnant could end your pregnancy or cause severe birth defects.

 - neural tube defects, such as:

 - anencephaly, when a child is missing a part of their brain or skull

 - meningocele, a type of spina bifida that causes a swollen cyst on the spine filled with cerebrospinal fluid

 - encephalocele, where saclike parts of the brain extend out through the skull

-- spina bifida cystica (a bony defect in the spinal column)
+- spina bifida cystica, or a bony defect in the spinal column

 - cleidocranial dysostosis, which can cause:

 - hypertelorism, or increased distance between two body parts (such as the eyes)

-- other malformations such as misshapen ears, flat nose, and undersized jaw
+- other malformations such as misshapen ears, a flat nose, and an undersized jaw

 - abnormal positioning of the hands at the wrist

 - missing bones in the arm and feet

 Women shouldn’t take this drug if they’re pregnant or trying to become pregnant.
-If you’re a woman of childbearing age, you should do the following:

-- Take a pregnancy test before starting treatment with methotrexate.
+- Complete a pregnancy test before starting treatment with methotrexate.
 Your doctor will likely give you the test in their office.

-- Use effective birth control during treatment and for one month (or at least one menstrual cycle) after stopping treatment with this drug.
+- Use effective birth control during treatment with methotrexate and for one month (or at least one menstrual cycle) after stopping treatment.

 Men who take methotrexate shouldn’t get a partner pregnant during treatment with the medication.
-Men should do the following:
+Men should take the following steps:

-- Wait at least three months after stopping treatment before trying to get a woman pregnant.
+- Wait at least three months after stopping treatment before trying to get a partner pregnant.

 - Use effective birth control during treatment with methotrexate and for three months after stopping treatment.

 If you need to take methotrexate after your baby is born, talk to your doctor about other ways to feed your child.